spdk/spdk/test/lvol/test_plan.md

 - construct_lvol_store on correct, exisitng malloc bdev
 - check correct uuid values in response get_lvol_stores command
 - construct_lvol_bdev on correct lvs_uuid and size
-  (size is equal to one quarter of the bdev size)
+  (size is equal to one quarter of the bdev size - 1 MB)
-- repeat the previous step four times
+- repeat the previous step three more times
 - delete malloc bdev

 Expected result:
-- call successfull, return code = 0
+- call successful, return code = 0
 - get_lvol_store: backend used for construct_lvol_bdev has name
   field set with the same name as returned from RPC call for all repeat
 - no other operation fails